-Children with attention problems struggle to focus their mind on a task.
-To listen, to absorb information or to control impulsive behaviours and emotional outbursts.
+Children with attention problems struggle to focus their mind on a task, to listen, to absorb information or to control impulsive behaviors and emotional outbursts.

 When a child masters focus, he or she can maintain attention on a task until completion.

 Attention control is when a child chooses what to attend to, and what to ignore, to achieve a goal.
 This skill also includes dividing attention between two or more tasks.

 Imagine your child talking about their school work and how they plan to tackle the exercises.